Level/subleveldown/README.md

 In other words, it's possible to have e.g. one sublevel with Buffer keys and values and another sublevel with `'utf-8'` encoded keys and `json` encoded values.

-The optional `opts` parameter have the following `subleveldown` specific properties:
+The optional `opts` parameter has the following `subleveldown` specific properties:

 * `opts.separator` *(string, default: `'!'`)* Character for separating sublevels
 * `opts.open` *(function)* Optional open hook called when the underlying `levelup` instance has been opened